sidpalas/devops-directive-website/content/posts/2022/04/stages-of-internal-development-platforms/index.md

 ## Why am I hearing about this now?

 At this point you might ask, what is fueling this renaissance of companies building (and publicly talking about) Internal Developer Platforms?
-In my opinion it is driven by the rapid maturation of the cloud native tools that represent the building blocks for these types of platforms.
+In my opinion, it is driven by the rapid maturation of the cloud-native tools that represent the building blocks for these types of platforms.
 This makes it feasible for smaller teams to build and support platforms that actually work and add business value.

-That being said, the {{< link "https://landscape.cncf.io/" "Cambrian explosion" >}} of cloud native tools is both a blessing and a curse.
-While it is more likely than ever that a tool exists which [somewhat] addresses your particular need, choosing between them and ensuring interoperability is becoming increasingly difficult! (more on this in a future post... {{< link "https://roamresearch.com/#/app/devopsdirective/page/xi2CaPv5i" "but you can find some raw thoughts here" >}})
+That being said, the {{< link "https://landscape.cncf.io/" "Cambrian explosion" >}} of cloud-native tools is both a blessing and a curse.
+While it is more likely than ever that a tool exists that somewhat addresses your particular need, choosing between them and ensuring interoperability is becoming increasingly difficult! (more on this in a future post... {{< link "https://roamresearch.com/#/app/devopsdirective/page/xi2CaPv5i" "but you can find some raw thoughts here" >}})

 ## Designing the Right IDP

-The size and complexity of the appropriate platform to suit your organization depends on a three main of factors:
+The size and complexity of the appropriate platform to suit your organization depends on three main factors:
   1. The number and nature of the applications it needs to support
   2. The size and skill set of the application development team(s)
   3. The size and skill set of the platform development team

-Building an internal development process is generally an iterative process and ideally you will have some early adopter application developers willing to use it as soon as possible and provide feedback to ensure it is meeting their needs effectively.
+Building an internal development process is generally an iterative process and ideally, you will have some early adopter application developers willing to use it as soon as possible and provide feedback to ensure it is meeting their needs effectively.

 Below is a rough spectrum (scale intentionally vague) of the different stages an internal developer platform often exhibits within an organization.
 This is based on my experience working with teams as they build out these types of application platforms and from discussions with others doing the same.